 B2B Marketplace Builder

-Build a B2B Marketplace
+The B2B Marketplace Builder

-By Rasmus Sørensen, founder of Prometora·Updated April 2026
+By Rasmus Sørensen, founder of Prometora·Updated May 25, 2026

 B2B transactions still happen through emails, phone calls, and spreadsheets.
 That inefficiency is your opportunity.